AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    This simulation will use the previous values.

-   :returns: a numpy array with each selected output timeseries being a
+   :returns: a numpy array with each selected output time series being a
              column vector, and the 0'th column is the simulation time.
    :rtype: numpy.ndarray